pandas-dev/pandas/doc/source/visualization.rst

 Density Plot
 ~~~~~~~~~~~~

-.. versionadded:: 0.17.0
+.. versionadded:: 0.8.0

 You can create density plots using the :meth:`Series.plot.kde` and :meth:`DataFrame.plot.kde` methods.

-.. versionadded:: 0.8.0

-You can create density plots using the Series/DataFrame.plot and
-setting ``kind='kde'``:

 .. ipython:: python
    :suppress: